Sports Data in Transition | NoSQL Databases in Sports – Part 2

 – Andy Dale, CTO at Athletigen

 Athletigen uses SQL once data is standardized, but first relies on MongoDB to capture the data and give it some structure.
 The team utilizes Studio 3T, the GUI for MongoDB, in combination with MongoDB to make their data management tasks easier.
-The use of features like a Visual Query Builder and an Export function helps the team save time when building and exporting complex queries.
+The use of features like a Visual Query Builder and an Export from MongoDB function helps the team save time when building and exporting complex queries.

 Since its founding in 2009, Syncthink have slowly picked up interest throughout the sporting world.
 Users of Syncthink and their EYE-SYNC product already include: the Golden State Warriors, Texas Longhorns, and the Fighting Irish.
 Using EYE-SYNC, trainers are able to better assess ocular motor impairment, vestibular balance dysfunction, and other spinal cord related injuries.